negohackph/NegoHack/README.md

 ## 🚀 Mission

 To flip the system — from *“credit first, resilience optional”* to *“resilience first, credit second.”*
-NegoHack empowers sari-sari stores, carinderias, and vendors to build resilience, secure protection, and access smarter credit.
+negoHACK empowers sari-sari stores, carinderias, and vendors to build resilience, secure protection, and access smarter credit.

 ---